To me and all of my friends, fall in the Pacific Northwest means something very specific…

 - 1/4 teaspoon ground nutmeg

 - 2 teaspoons ground cinnamon

 - 1 tablespoon chia seeds

-- 1/2 cup soaked and dehydrated walnuts OR pecans (soak and dehydrate your own!) (optional -- omit for nut-free variation)
+- 1/2 cup walnuts or pecans, soak and dehydrate your own! (optional -- omit for nut-free variation)

 - 1/4 teaspoon sea salt

 - 1/2 cup coconut oil or butter, softened but not melted

 Combine cored and cubed apples and pears in the bottom of an 8-inch, 2-quart oven-safe dish, such as this one.

 Then add cranberries, lemon juice, sweetener, arrowroot powder, and spices.

 In a separate small mixing bowl, combine coconut flour, chia seeds, coconut, nuts if desired, sweetener, spices, and salt.